Skip to content

 • 198.202.31.129/25 A public facing lan.

-The hosts themselves do not have any public facing interfaces and are only accessible though the admin lan.
-The containers which handle all public facing work do so via an anonymous bridge configuration, allowing them to access the internet directly without allowing external access to the servers.
+The host itself does not have any public facing interfaces.
+It only accessible though the wireguard protected admin lan.
+The containers, which handle all public facing work do so via an anonymous bridge configuration, allowing them to access the internet directly without allowing external access to the underlying servers.

 port Interface IP Address/mask linux device purpose